kubernetes-sigs/kueue/docs/concepts/README.md

 ### [Resource Flavor](resource_flavor.md)

-A kind or type of resource in a cluster.
+A kind or type of resource that you can define in a cluster.
+Typically, this resource is associated with the characteristics of a group of Nodes.
 It could distinguish among different characteristics of resources such as availability, pricing, architecture, models, etc.

 ### [Cluster Queue](cluster_queue.md)